Banda Deul: Location

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Banda Deul

-There is a temple at Banda, which is described by the Archaeological Society of India as a rekha deul of triratha variety in sandstone.
-“The temple is richly decorated, the themes being creepers, scroll work and stylised chaitya window.”
-The temple was built around the 11th century.
+There is a temple at Banda, which is described by the Archaeological Survey of India as a rekha deul of triratha variety in sandstone.
+The temple is richly decorated, the themes being creepers, scroll work and stylised chaitya window.The temple is datable to c.
+11th century AD.